 Write an irreducible infeasible set for a Pyomo MILP or LP using the specified commercial solver.
+Parameters iis_file_name - The file containing the IIS.

-- pyomo_model A Pyomo Block or ConcreteModel - iis_file_name (str) A file name to write the IIS to, e.g., infeasible model.ilp - solver (str) Specify the solver to use, one of "cplex", "gurobi", or "xpress".
+- pyomo_model A Pyomo Block or ConcreteModel - iis_file_name (str) A file name to write the IIS to, e.g., infeasible_model.ilp - solver (str) Specify the solver to use, one of "cplex", "gurobi", or "xpress".
 If None, the tool will use the first solver available. - logger (logging.Logger) A logger for messages.
 Uses pyomo.contrib.iis logger by default.